-What is Hamed Esmaeilion after?
+What is Hamed Esmaeilion pursuing?

 Why Zarif, why Tajzadeh?

-Hossein Derakhshan tweeted, ‘Hamed Esmaeilion’s attack on Tajzadeh, who has done more damage to the foundations of tyranny in Iran than any other reformist and has paid the highest price, now imprisoned and isolated in Khamenei’s bloodthirsty prison, is highly unethical, unjustifiable, and even shameful.’
+Hossein Derakhshan tweeted that Hamed Esmaeilion’s attack on Tajzadeh, who has harmed the foundations of tyranny in Iran more than any other reformist and has paid the price, and who is now imprisoned and isolated in Khamenei’s bloodthirsty prison, is highly unethical, unjustifiable, and even shameful.

 Monarchists and the fear of Esmaeilion

-Another supporter of Reza Pahlavi wrote, ‘If events unfold such that European countries recall their ambassadors, expect London networks to attribute this achievement to Hamed Esmaeilion, while the Crown Prince asked for the recall of ambassadors in a meeting with the European delegation about 25 days ago.’
-Another supporter wrote that ‘Hamed Esmaeilion used to travel to Iran before the Ukrainian plane incident and was a supporter of the Islamic Republic.
-But we, the overthrowers, have one leader, and that is Prince Reza Pahlavi.’
+Another supporter of Reza Pahlavi also wrote that if events unfold in such a way that European countries recall their ambassadors, expect London-based networks to credit this achievement to Hamed Esmaeilion’s efforts, while the Crown Prince, about 25 days ago, requested the recall of their ambassadors in a meeting with the European delegation.
+Another supporter wrote that Hamed Esmaeilion used to travel to Iran before the Ukrainian plane was shot down and supported the Islamic Republic, but we revolutionaries have one leader, and that is Prince Reza Pahlavi.

 From the supporters’ perspective